hikilaka/jagged/README.md

 # Jagged
-Jagged provides an API to read data entries from JAG archives.
+Jagged provides an API to read/write data entries to/from JAG archives.

+## Documentation
+Documentation is hosted at [docs.rs](https://docs.rs/jagged/0.1.0/jagged/).
+It is somewhat incomplete as the library is still unstable.

 ## Example
 ```rust